Licences for aerial spraying of agricultural chemicals

 Apply for or manage your AAOLAAOL conditions for use

-- The licenced person must comply with all the provisions of the Act and all Regulations and Orders made under the Act.
+- The licensed person must comply with all the provisions of the Act and all Regulations and Orders made under the Act.

 and

-- have passed the appropriate examination required by the Agriculture Victoria
+- have passed the appropriate examination required by Agriculture Victoria.

 The applicant must also provide information on any previous convictions in the previous 10 years under any of the following Acts: